-2.6 Other Types of Displacements
+2.6 Other Types of Displacements and their Measurement

-A key lesson from our analysis so far is that shocks that generate bubbles and crashes must have two properties: they must shift the economy to an unstable region, and such a shift must be temporary.
-So far, we have considered one possible way to achieve this via a positive shock that creates uncertainty, which gradually resolves over time.
-However, the sources of variation in $\frac{b_t}{\tilde{a}t}$ discussed in Proposition 2 are informative about other types of shocks which may contribute to the formation of bubbles and crashes.
+A key lesson from our analysis is that shocks that generate bubbles and crashes must have two properties: they must shift the economy to an unstable region, and the shift must be temporary.
+So far, we have modeled this via a positive shock that creates uncertainty, which gradually resolves over time.
+However, the sources of variation in $\frac{b_t}{\bar{a}t}$ are informative about other types of shocks which may contribute to the formation of bubbles and crashes.